-Our Love Of 'All-Natural' Is Causing A Vanilla Shortage
+Our Love Of 'All Natural' Is Causing A Vanilla Shortage

 The vanilla market began to flip when food companies noticed that consumers were avoiding foods with artificial flavors.

-"Consumers are reading the labels much more, and they're demanding all-natural, and even organic," says Craig Nielsen, co-owner of the company Nielsen-Massey, which makes vanilla the traditional way, from beans.
+"Consumers are reading the labels much more, and they're demanding all natural, and even organic," says Craig Nielsen, co-owner of the company Nielsen-Massey, which makes vanilla the traditional way, from beans.

-About three years ago, several huge companies, including Nestle and Hersheys, announced that they were shifting to natural ingredients.
-Which means they now want vanilla from orchid seeds, not factories.
+About three years ago, several huge companies, including Nestle and Hershey's, announced that they were shifting to natural ingredients.
+That means they now want vanilla from orchid seeds, not factories.

 The problem is, there aren't enough vanilla-producing orchids.
 "We don't have the supply to meet the demand right now," says Nielsen.